-If you’ve got a really curious, inquisitive kid at home (or are yourself the really curious type) then you must have heard your kid ask (or you may have asked yourself) this question: where do flies go in the winter?
-It might sound like a funny question but it is very valid especially when you consider the fact that all summer you see them almost everywhere, distressing your pet, perching on your nerves, and generally making a nuisance of themselves in the yard.
-But then, winter comes and they are not to be seen anymore.
+If you’ve got a really curious kid at home (or are the curious type yourself), then you must have heard this question: where do flies go in the winter?
+It might sound like a funny question but it’s very valid.
+All summer you see them almost everywhere, annoying your pets, getting on your nerves, and making a nuisance of themselves.
+But then winter comes and you can’t see them anymore.

-Now, that you know that, we will discuss a bit about the life cycle of flies and this should help us gain some small insight into how they survive the winter.
+First, though, we’ll look at the life cycle of flies.
+This should help us gain some insight into how they can survive the winter.

 Life Cycle of a Fly

 It might seem hard to believe with their omnipresence and unswattability, but flies aren’t immortal.
 In fact, adult flies only live about 15–30 days.
 But, with their short lifespans, why do they seem to never reduce in population?
 The answer is that they have a very high reproduction rate.

 The typical fly lives to do only three things: find food, breed, and die.
 There are no grand ambitions here.
 Life’s short.